dangkhoi88x/AWS-fcj/content/6-Self-evaluation/_index.md

 ⚠️ **Note:** The information below is for reference purposes only.
 Please **do not copy it verbatim** into your report, including this warning.
 {{% /notice %}}

-During my internship at [Tên Công Ty / Tổ Chức] from [start date] to [end date], I had the opportunity to work directly on a real-world cloud transformation project titled “Digital Transformation for Mini-Market on AWS Cloud”.
+During my internship at AMAZON WEB SERVICES VIETNAM COMPANY LIMITED from  29/9/2025 to 22/11/2025, I had the opportunity to work directly on a real-world cloud transformation project titled “Digital Transformation for Mini-Market on AWS Cloud”.
 Throughout this internship, I applied the knowledge learned in school—software engineering, cloud computing, and system design—to build a complete .NET 3-tier e-commerce platform deployed on the AWS Cloud.

 I contributed to the development of key modules in the system architecture, including: